Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 10. Practice Long Shots

-Most of the shots you take when hunting wild sheep will be from distance.
-To improve your skills and accuracy with long shots, you must put in a lot of practice in taking shots from distance.
+Most of the shots you take when hunting wild sheep will be from a distance.
+To improve your skills and accuracy with long shots, you must put in a lot of practice in taking shots from a distance.
 Additionally, make sure that the rifle you purchase is a quality rifle for taking accurate shots from a distance.
 A high-quality bolt-action rifle is a good choice for hunting wild sheep.

 11. Check Your State Laws